fbpx

 Expenses can be shared between employers and employees, with some exceptions.

-• Employees will be taxed at 1% of wages, capped at the annual Social Security maximum; contributions will not exceed 60% of the total rate.
+• The current premium is 1% of wages, capped at the annual Social Security maximum; employee contributions cannot exceed 60% of the total rate.

-• Employers with 25 or more employees are responsible for at least 40% of the final rate and can elect to pay employee contributions.
+• Employers with 25 or more employees are responsible for at least 40% of the premium and can elect to pay some (or all) of the employee portion of the premium.

 PAID LEAVE OREGON BENEFITS

-In addition to receiving family and medical leave insurance benefits, the Paid Leave Oregon program allows employees to use paid sick, vacation, and any other earned paid leave to replace wages up to 100% of their average weekly wage (AWW) on a sliding scale:
+In addition to receiving family and medical leave insurance benefits, the Paid Leave Oregon program allows employees to use paid sick, vacation, and any other earned paid leave to replace wages:

 • Those with an AWW that exceeds 65% of Oregon’s AWW will receive 100% of their wages up to 65% of the state’s AWW, plus 50% of wages that are over this threshold.